nagamanickamm/Cucumber.Selenium.Java/README.md

 8. If you have any issues with browser parameter then please comment systemProperties['browser'] = browser in build.gradle and it should take from properties file
    Notes:
 - Sample Cloud report - https://reports.cucumber.io/reports/f4bc2fca-1ab1-4aad-8ca6-6c5a1fd95686

+Easy steps:
+1. Simply download the code as ZIP from git repo https://github.com/nagamanickamm/org.playtech.bdd
+2. Go to the project folder (Make sure gradle is installed on your machine)
+3. Enter : gradle cucumber -Pbrowser=firefox (tested on firefox and chrome)

 Further enhancements: